- Gender Queer

 As a parent myself, I know how heartbreaking it can be when your young one is struggling.
-You are the one who cares the most and oftentimes, simply because you are the parent, you are the one with whom your child least wants to talk.
+You are the one who cares the most and oftentimes, simply because you are the parent, you are the one with whom your teen least wants to talk.
 Building a relationship with a therapist can be the key to unlocking the door a child’s pain and determining the best path to healing.
-The list above is by no means exhaustive, and I look forward to meeting you and discussing what I can help your child with.
-I bring with me skills and expertise in a variety of scientifically supported treatments and years of experience in working with children and teens.
+The list above is by no means exhaustive, and I look forward to meeting you and discussing what I can help your teenager with.
+I bring with me skills and expertise in a variety of scientifically supported treatments and years of experience in working with pre-teens and teens.
 Most of all, I bring empathy, compassion, a genuine interest in helping, and a true love for what I do.

 I will provide an assessment of the problem and a diagnosis if necessary.
 Together we will collaborate on goals for therapy.
 I will have you join us in session for our first visit and beyond that point will meet with your child one-on-one.
-Therapy for kids works best, however, when parents and other family members are involved.
+Therapy for adolescents works best, however, when parents and other family members are involved.
 I encourage ongoing communication between us to maintain an understanding of how your child is doing at home, in school, and in therapy.
 Family sessions can be done as needed, as well as “parent only” visits with me.

 Techniques I draw upon:

 - CBT (Cognitive Behavioral Therapy)

 - DBT (Dialectic Behavioral Therapy)